 What About Borrowing?

 Most lenders do not lend money unconditionally.
-There are usually strings attached to any loan and it pays to ensure full compliance with debt covenants and one’s ability to meet deadlines for the furnishing of year-end financial reports (e.g. audited or reviewed financial statements).
+There are usually conditions attached to any loan and it pays to ensure full compliance with debt covenants and the ability to meet deadlines for the furnishing of year-end financial reports (e.g., audited or reviewed financial statements).
 If a problem is detected, a proactive approach to submitting a request for a covenant waiver is more likely to succeed than a belated admission after the fact.

-With a fully completed year end project plan which includes, among other things, the actions required to close the books, completion of the audit and tax returns, issuance of W-2s and 1099s and filing of payroll and HR related reports with the relevant authorities, it is then time to think about goals for the year ahead.
-This can be approached in steps:
+A year end project plan for every company includes, among other things, the actions required to close the books, completion of the audit and tax returns, issuance of W-2s and 1099s and filing of payroll and HR related reports with the relevant authorities.
+It is important to ensure that is happening.

-From these projections, one can determine with a margin of safety built in, what additional funding (if any) may be required.
-It can also be used to calculate and benchmark certain KPIs that are applicable to the industry to ensure that they are in line and support our funding objectives.
-If debt is required the plan will calculate projected covenant ratios.
-If equity funding is required, one should also incorporate the existing cap table and project the impact of the finding round so that can be communicated to the Board and others as needed.
+From these projections, a CFO can determine, with a margin of safety built in, what additional funding (if any) may be required.
+They can also be used to calculate and benchmark certain KPIs that are applicable to the industry to ensure that they are in line and support funding objectives.
+If debt is required, the plan will calculate projected covenant ratios.
+If equity funding is required, the plan should also incorporate the existing cap table and project the impact of the funding round so that can be communicated to the Board and others as needed.

-The looming year end is an opportunity for owners and CEOs to engage with a strategic CFO and seasoned HR professionals to develop a thorough project plan for the coming year and support the execution of a disciplined management process thereby affording them more time to think, communicate and collaborate to make their business stronger.
+Year end is an opportunity for owners, business leaders, and CEOs to engage with a strategic CFO and seasoned HR professionals to develop a thorough project plan for the coming year and support the execution of a disciplined management process.
+This is critical to accomplish goals and make their business stronger.

 Have questions on how to close your year out or execute on the strategic planning to develop the plan to make your company stronger in the year ahead?
 Request a free consultation from a vcfo expert who can help.
 We’ve partnered with more than 5,000 businesses in our 27 years and would love to put our knowledge and experience to work for you.